saxent/hpcnow-labs/04-workload-manager.md

 * *Job size*: jobs for which (number of cores) / (walltime) is greater get more priority.
 * *wait time*: a job gets more priority as it waits.
 This wait-time bonus gradually increases over a certain period of time.

+The command *sprio* provides a detailed overview of relative priority of each factor for every job.

 ## Running a job

 ### Most common Slurm commands